 It seemed a shame to eat our #wrapart, but since we don’t know a wrap gallery…

 And talking of #wrapart, its not a wrap, but here is a photo of another arty sandwich that I made, which won a prize in a different competition earlier this month.
 Could easily be converted onto a wrap background, with the body circle being made from cheese or ham.

-Then for challenge 4, we couldn’t do any of the top priorities like theme parks on our bucket list, as these would be all-day activities and our time was limited, since Daniel had to see the oncology nurse each day for intravenous chemotherapy.
+Then for challenge 4, we couldn’t do any of the top priorities like theme parks on our bucket list, as these would be all-day activities and our time was limited, since son1 had to see the oncology nurse each day for intravenous chemotherapy.
 So we decided to try geocaching at the National Trust.
 First I made our “Lunch Less Ordinary” wraps, filled with Mock Crab to take with us.
 This is an unusual egg recipe, which can be served hot or cold, so I allowed it to cool before I filled the wraps.
 You may see the recipe on another of my blog posts.

 I had read about geocaching in advance on the internet, so I knew that you found little “treasures” and replaced these with “treasures” you had brought.
 Therefore I prepared a little bag of small toys and sweets to take with us.

 Then we drove to our nearest National Trust.
 They loaned us a map and a GPS device, preloaded with the locations of the caches and short clues.
 The boys were very excited when we found the first cache hidden in a tree.
 Mistake though, I hadn’t brought a pen to record our visit on the sheet in the box.
 We swapped one of our “treasures” for the packet of cola bottle sweets we found.
 Then we reprogrammed the GPS for the second location and carried on our way.
 This was found on a fencepost, but this time the container was tiny.
 Most of the “treasures” I had brought were far too big to fit in it.
 So we swapped stickers for a balloon.